 One of the recommendations from the Perth Declaration included the establishment of an interfaith website and online forum for participants in the Regional Interfaith Dialogue and others in the region interested in interfaith issues.
-The Australian Government has provided some financial support to a consortium of Australian community organisations to develop the Regional Interfaith Network, which was launched in March 2011.
+The Regional Interfaith Network was launched in March 2011.

 ASEAN-Australia documents and links

 - ASEAN Post Ministerial Conferences (PMC) +1 Sessions – ASEAN Chairman's Statement.
 1 July 2013, Bandar Seri Begawan, Brunei Darussalam

 - The 18th AEM-CER Consultations – Joint Media Statement [PDF external].
 21 August 2013, Bandar Seri Begawan, Brunei Darussalam